tahmed11/AppSec_Interview_QnA/Common_Security_Questions.md

 #### Same origin policy
 Same origin policy defines:
-1. Each site has it’s own resources like cookie, DOM and javascript namespace
-2. Each page take it’s origin from it’s URL (protocol, domain and port).
+1.Each site has it’s own resources like cookie, DOM and javascript namespace 2.Each page take it’s origin from it’s URL (protocol, domain and port).
-3. Script run it in the context of the origin which they are loaded.
+3.Script run it in the context of the origin which they are loaded.
 It doesn’t matter where you load it from only where it is finally executed.
-4. Many resources like media and image are passive resources.
+4.Many resources like media and image are passive resources.
 They don’t have access to objects and resources in the context they are loaded.
 Example:
 A site with origin A can:
-1. Load a script from origin B, but it works in A’s context.
+1.Load a script from origin B, but it works in A’s context.
-2. Can load from images, CSS, videos from Site B.
+2.Can load from images, CSS, videos from Site B.
-3. Can load a page from origin B by iframe.
+3.Can load a page from origin B by iframe.
-4. Cannot reach DOM of the iframe loaded from Origin B.
+4.Cannot reach DOM of the iframe loaded from Origin B.
 #### CORS
 When a browser loads a webpage, it enforces Same origin policy which means that it only allows content to be fetched from the same origin as the web page.
 However in some cases a webpage may need to access assets from multiple origins.